If you're unhappy with any aspect of Girlguiding, we want to help put this right

 Complaints about local guiding

-Investigators are appointed by local guiding in conjunction with country/region office and Girlguiding headquarters, and your complaint will be passed on to the most appropriate person to investigate locally - normally a local commissioner who is not involved in your complaint.
-This commissioner will either handle the complaint investigation herself or appoint a fair and impartial person to do so on her behalf.
-Complex cases may require a complaints adviser or other senior volunteer to carry out the investigation.
+Local guiding, supported by the county/regional office and Girlguiding Headquarters appoint an investigator.
+This will be the most appropriate person locally - normally a commissioner who is not involved in your complaint.
+This commissioner will then handle the complaint investigation herself or appoint a fair and impartial person to do so on her behalf.
+Another senior volunteer or consultant may carry out the investigation if it’s a complex case.

 When can I expect a response?

 Girlguiding Headquarters aims to acknowledge your complaint or comments within five working days.
-You can find more information in the timeframes section of the complaints procedure.
+You can find more information in the timeframes sections of the complaints procedure.

-By using our complaints procedure you are agreeing to us using your personal information related to your complaint for the purposes of investigation.
+By submitting a complaint you are agreeing to us using your personal information related to your complaint for the purposes of investigation.

 A person has the right to be told the nature of the evidence upon which a complaint has been made about them.
-This does not, however, mean that the source will be shared in writing unless agreed by the complainant.
-While every effort will be taken to ensure that your identity is not revealed without your consent, it may be that the nature of the allegations or evidence indicates their source.
+This doesn't mean that the full original complaint or any witness statement will be shared, but we will provide a fair summary.
+We make every effort to make sure someone’s identity is not revealed without their consent, but it may be that the nature of the allegations or evidence will show their source.